eclipse-opendut/opendut/doc/src/user-manual/edgar/setup.md

 You can get the `<SETUP-STRING>` from LEA or CLEO after creating a Peer.

 This will configure your operating system and start the *EDGAR Service*, which will receive its configuration from *CARL*.

-## Download EDGAR from CARL
-You can download the EDGAR binary as tarball from one of CARLs endpoints.

-The archive can be requested at `https://{CARL-HOST}/api/edgar/{architecture}/download`.

-Available architectures are:
-- x86_64-unknown-linux-gnu
-- armv7-unknown-linux-gnueabihf
-- aarch64-unknown-linux-gnu

-Once downloaded, extract the files with the command `tar xvf opendut-edgar-{architecture}.tar.gz`.
-It will then be extracted into the folder which is the current work directory.
-You might want to use another directory of your choice.

 ## CAN Setup